ZaynMuhammad/drive-tutorial/README.md

 - [ ] Move folder open state to URL
 - [ ] Add auth
 - [ ] Add file upload

+## Note from 2-05-2025

+Connected database, next steps:
+- [ ] Update schema to show files and folders
+- [ ] Manually insert examples
+- [ ] Render them in the UI
+- [ ] Push and make sure it all runs